I’ve fallen in love with a show that’s been cancelled.

 Max Richter, you are a genius.

-I’ll leave you with two of my favourites in the soundtrack and let you in on a little secret.
+I’ll leave you with one of my favourites in the soundtrack and let you in on a little secret.

 It’s even better if you close your eyes.